 To conduct a leakage discovery task, one can build different analysis models using the framework.
 We implement several analytics and machine learning tools for evaluating features against datasets and identifying leakage.
-The collected traces need to be first separated into different classes to define a classification problem.
+Collected traces first need to be separated into different classes to define a classification problem.
 The labeling depends on the threat model.
-A distinguishing attack (Section~\ref{sec:threat_model_distinguishability}) can be modeled using two classes, which reflect whether the targeted entity is present in the input set for a particular trace.
+A distinguishing attack (Section~\ref{sec:threat_model_distinguishability}) can be modeled using two classes, indicating whether the targeted entity is present in the input set for a particular trace.
 In contrast, fingerprinting attacks (Section~\ref{sec:threat_model_fingerprinting}) can be modeled as two consecutive distinguishing problems: a two-class setting reflecting whether the targeted entity is part of a set of labels of interest, followed by a multi-class setting that identifies which of the labels the entity corresponds to.

-After collecting and labeling the traces, the frameworks can discover the source and severity of the leakage across the different labels.
-This is achieved by choosing the feature sets, localizing the portion of the program suspected of leakage, and computing the features over the collected traces.
+After collecting and labeling the traces, the frameworks can discover the source and severity of the leakage across different labels.
+This is achieved by choosing the feature sets, localizing the portion of the program suspected of leakage, and computing features over the collected traces.
 After feature extraction, the leakage-analysis tools are applied.
-For discovering the leakage sources, we provide statistical tests and visualization tools aiming to verify whether the distributions of features across labels are distinct.
+To identify leakage sources, we provide statistical tests and visualization tools to verify whether the distributions of features across labels are distinct.
 For quantifying the leakage, we implement supervised learning models that allow measuring leakage in the online phase.
 Our implementation relies on scikit-learn~\cite{scikit-learn} for classifiers based on handcrafted features, and on TensorFlow~\cite{tensorflow2015-whitepaper} for feature learning through sequence models.

 \para{Evaluation} To measure the leakage and highlight the empirical advantage through ~\FrameWorkName, in Sections~\ref{sec:pir} and~\ref{sec:phh} we use an L2-regularized logistic regression classifier trained for 1000 iterations with L-BFGS.
 For feature learning, we implement a bidirectional LSTM with attention (see Appendix~\ref{appendix:framework_and_ml}).
 The model has \num{751554} parameters and is trained with Adam using a learning rate of 2e-5.
 We compute the empirical advantage by training and validating on 80\% of the samples and testing on the remaining 20\%.
 For the logistic regression, we report the average over 5 trials.